sifive/freedom-e-sdk/software/FreeRTOSv9.0.0/README.md

 To target a different environment, edit the *Makefile.inc* file.

 We have also included Freedom Studio examples.
-After opening Freedom Studio and selecting a workspace, click *File  -- Import -- Existing Project -- Select Root Directory* and then select the *Freedom-E-SDK/FreedomStudio/FreeRTOS* folder.
+After opening Freedom Studio and selecting a workspace, click *File  -- Import -- Existing Project -- Select Root Directory* and then select the *Freedom-E-SDK/software/FreeRTOSv9.0.0/Demo/* and then the folder for your target platform.
 Do NOT copy the projects into your worksapce as the paths are dependent on the project location.

 **RISC-V Port Files**